WHTCrawford/GAN-game-adaptive-learning-rates/README.md

 # GAN-game-adaptive-learning-rates

-A toy example training a GAN to emulate a 1d gaussian using game adaptive learning rates
+A toy example training a GAN to emulate a 1d gaussian